-Crypto mining regulations in the Philippines
+Bitcoin mining in the Philippines

 Thinking of mining crypto in the Philippines?
 It’s a highly technical and expensive activity at the best of times.
 In the Philippines, your mining gains are also subject to income tax – but only when you realize them.
-So if you do mine a fortune (and still have change to spare after your electricity bill) your gains will be subject to income tax as and when you sell or exchange them.
+So if you do mine a fortune (and still have money to spare after your electricity bill) your gains will be subject to income tax as and when you sell or exchange them.
 An activity strictly for the very few!

 Cryptocurrencies such as bitcoin are not excluded from diversified investment portfolios.
-However, there have been some well publicized frauds, and many long-term personal retirement funds would not recommend it for retirement planning due to price volatility.
-Those that are able to offer them will seek correspondingly higher fees and are more likely to cater to high net worth individuals.
+However, there have been some well-publicized frauds, and many long-term personal retirement funds would not recommend it for retirement planning due to price volatility.
+Those that are able to offer them will seek correspondingly higher fees and are more likely to cater to high-net-worth individuals.

 Trying to keep the lid on the vast growth of crypto transactions has seen the Philippines initiate legislation requiring all virtual currency exchanges to register with the Anti-Money Laundering Council (AMLC).
 Centering on services outside of banking, these requirements are aimed at remittance and transfer companies, as well as moneychangers and foreign exchange dealers who are required to file timely reports for covered transactions.
 The fintech industry in the Philippines is very much in a state of evolution, with numerous crypto platforms active.
 Overall the financial sector is still looking for strategic guidance.
 The Philippines is considering the idea of a well-regulated and controlled national crypto exchange.

-The Philippines and DeFi: the latest developments
+The Philippines and Defi